 Your Gut + Metabolism

 Struggling to lose those last 10 lbs?
-Having GI issues regularly (bloating, nausea. constipation)?
+Having digestive issues regularly (bloating, nausea. constipation)?
 Feel like you're "doing everything right" but still feeling sluggish or like your body isn't at its best?
+Experiencing irritable bowel, acid reflux, or inconsistent bowel movements?

 When the bad bacteria outweigh the good, our gut is in what we call, "dybiosis" - essentially, out of balance.
 In dybiosis, we see a reactive immune response, subsequent inflammation, and increased fat storage.
 Over time this imbalance can lead to obesity and subsequent disease risk, like diabetes and heart disease.
 Furthermore, good bacteria can even impact how efficiently our bodies break down and metabolize food!
 More good bacteria means better efficiency.